ec-europa/eubfr-data-lake/HOW_TO_TEST.md

 ## Deploy

+- Make sure your environment is ready
+  - `yarn`

+- Deploy on root
+  - go to root
+  - `yarn deploy`

-- Deploy the facade using 'test' tag
+- Deploy the facade
   - go to 'services/ingestion/facade'
-  - `EUBFR_ENV=test yarn deploy`

-- Deploy on root using 'test' tag:
-  - go to root
-  - `EUBFR_ENV=test yarn deploy`
+  - `yarn deploy`

 It automatically creates everything you need (bucket, database, ...)